 - Geographic divisions

-Hierarchy of Functional Groups.
+Hierarchy of Functional Departments.
 This characteristic of Puma’s organizational structure involves the grouping of employees and business processes on the basis of similarities in human resource expertise, operational activities, or material resource utilization.
 The main advantage of this hierarchical nature is the support for specialization among personnel, as well as the support for economies of scale through the organization-wide scope of each functional group in the sporting goods business.
 However, disadvantages of this feature of Puma’s corporate structure include the limited capacity of executive groups in addressing complex strategic problems involving multiple business areas.
 For example, simultaneous and different strategic challenges involving multiple areas of the business may be difficult to solve through a single CEO or a small executive team at the top of the company’s organizational structure.
 Still, the business headquarters make the strategic management decisions for reaching Puma’s corporate vision and mission statements.
 The following are among the main functional groups in Puma’s hierarchical corporate structure:

 - Office of the CEO